open-energy-transition/MapYourGrid/docs/starter-kit.md

 <div style="float: right; margin: 5px 0 10px 20px; width: 350px;">
   <img src="https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/legend/power-grid-legend.png" class="img-border" style="width: 100%;"> </a>
-  <figcaption class="image-caption">OhmyGrid legend for transmission grid mapping.
+  <figcaption class="image-caption">MapYourGrid legend for transmission grid mapping.
 Click to enlarge.</figcaption>
 </div>

 ## **<div class="tools-header">3.
 Coloring your Grid Map and Legend :art:</div>**

 To add our custom paint style to JOSM, go to `Preferences → Map Paint Styles` and press the "+" in the top right.
-Then you can paste this [URL](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/ohmygrid-default.mapcss).
-If this does not work, you can also download the raw [file](https://github.com/open-energy-transition/color-my-grid/blob/main/ohmygrid-default.mapcss) on your device, and add it.
+Then you can paste this [URL](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/MapYourGrid-default.mapcss).
+If this does not work, you can also download the raw [file](https://github.com/open-energy-transition/color-my-grid/blob/main/MapYourGrid-default.mapcss) on your device, and add it.

 ## **<div class="tools-header">4.
-Setup your Presets :outbox_tray:</div>**
+Setup your Presets </div>**

 1. For ease of mapping, customise your top toolbar with presets if you have not used the default preferences.
 Right click the toolbar and choose `Configure toolbar`, then select `Presets → Man Made → Man Made/Power` and add `Power Towers`, `Power Portal`, `Power Substation`, `Power Plants`, `Power Line` and `Power Generators`.
 This are the main objects to will need for transmission grid mapping.
 2. Another important Preset your will need is `Add Node`.
 You will find it under `Tools` → `Add Node`.

 <div style="float: right; margin: 10px 0 20px 20px; width: 350px;">
   <img src="../images/josm-toolbar.png" class="img-border" style="width: 100%;">
-  <figcaption class="image-caption">Default OhmyGrid Presets in JOSM toolbar.
+  <figcaption class="image-caption">Default MapYourGrid Presets in JOSM toolbar.
 Click to enlarge.</figcaption>
 </div>

 ## **<div class="tools-header">5.
-Choose a Good First Line :outbox_tray:</div>**
+Choose a Good First Line</div>**
 Our community is constantly investigating transmission lines that are suitable for beginner friendly mapping experiences.
 Simply select a 'Good First Lines' from the following spreadsheet, and tick it if you have started mapping it:

 ??? success "Starter powerlines (Click Me)"